 When the weather is stunning and the temperatures tempting, what better way to enjoy the outdoors than to hop on your bicycle and ride all the way to Brussels?!

-Amazed by all the offers and adventures just 200 km from Düsseldorf (five different countries and many
+Amazed by all the day trips and weekend getaways that are just 200 km from Düsseldorf (five different countries and many

 rivers, mountains, lakes, and cities), I decided to jump on the opportunity to cycle from Düsseldorf to Brussels on an overnight trip, and I am excited to share with you the details here on Life in Düsseldorf!